simonxciv/Bamboozled/Readme.md

 - Get-BambooHRDirectory: Gets a directory of users from BambooHR
 - Get-BambooHRUser: Gets a single user from BambooHR
 - Get-BambooHRFields: Uses the BambooHR meta API to get a list of all available fields
+- Update-BambooHRUser: Takes a hash table of BambooHR fields and values to update a user's information

 ## Get-BambooHRDirectory